-Cue exposure was used to associate the availability of a rewarding drug (morphine) in mice, and it was observed that administration of CBD disrupted the cue.
+Cue exposure was used to associate the availability of a rewarding drug (morphine) in mice.
+It was observed that the administration of CBD disrupted the cue.
 Ideally, this would translate in humans to the cravings that addicts experience during cue exposure.

 Simply put, this research suggests that the effects of CBD on memory may help in unlearning the habits of addiction.
-These habits lead to cravings and relapse, long after withdrawal subsides.
-Some also suggest that since CBD interferes with the memory, it may be able to aid addicts by disassociating experiences with drug use.
+These habits lead to cravings and relapse long after withdrawal subsides.
+Some also suggest that since CBD interferes with memory, it could aid addicts by disassociating experiences with drug use.

 Final Thoughts on CBD Enhancing Memory

-All in all, there is nowhere near enough evidence to suggest that CBD enhances the memory by itself.
+All in all, there is nowhere near enough evidence to suggest that CBD enhances memory by itself.
 CBD promotes neurogenesis, which reduces cognitive deterioration in conditions like Alzheimer’s disease.
-However, there is no evidence suggesting that CBD enhances memory in a perfectly healthy brain.
+However, to say that CBD enhances memory in a perfectly healthy brain is premature.

 What we can say is that cannabis is likely not the memory-impairing drug that many think it is.
-Hundreds of different cannabinoids comprise marijuana, and while some of these compounds have certain effects (i.e. memory loss) at certain high doses, others may have the opposite effect in lower doses.
+Hundreds of different cannabinoids comprise marijuana.
+While some of these compounds have certain effects (i.e., memory loss) at certain high doses, others may have the opposite effect in lower doses.

 - Full-spectrum Hemp extract